reactjs/react.dev/src/content/reference/react/cache.md

 import {cache} from 'react';
 import {calculateWeekReport} from './report';

-// 🚩 Wrong: `getWeekReport` is only accessible for `Precipitation` component. const getWeekReport = cache(calculateWeekReport);
+// 🚩 Wrong: `getWeekReport` is only accessible for `Precipitation` Component. const getWeekReport = cache(calculateWeekReport);

 export function Precipitation({cityData}) {